 150 pallets in the FMS – productivity takes off

 A. Abete Srl chose the Fastems automation system based on MLS to maximize the production capacity of its machine tools.
 With an increase in productivity of over 150% on the previous setup and the same for its machining centers, this goal was most definitely reached.

 It is not always feasible to develop so-called “traditional” automation systems.
 This is especially true when working with limited production runs, for certain types of intensive production, based on anthropomorphous robots for example.
 That is why more and more companies choose a more profitable automation model based on Flexible Manufacturing Systems (FMS).
-This was the case with Abete, the time-tested Italian company specialized in the production of components for the aeronautical sector, who, thanks to a Fastems FMS multi-level (MLS), more than doubled their output for half the industrialization time.
-Furthermore, these results were obtained without having to add even one machine to the line.
+This was the case with Abete, the time-tested Italian company specialized in the production of components for the aeronautical sector.
+Thanks to a Fastems FMS multi-level (MLS), Abete more than doubled their output for half the industrialization time and these results were obtained without having to add even one machine to the line.

 - Increase of machine tool utilization up to 7.000 hours per machine per year (4 machines x 7.000 = 28.000 hour capacity per year).